wp-plugins/chcounter-widget/readme.txt

 Create a widget for [chCounter](http://chcounter.org).
 It can display all [20 output values](http://chcounter.org/index.php?s=alle-ausgabewerte) that chCounter supports.

 The parameters to display are controlled via the admin panel.
-There's also an option to make chCounter invisible while active and counting.
-Access to the settings page is controled via Wordpress capabilities which makes it compatible with [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/)
+There's also an option to make chCounter invisible while active and counting

 **Translations**